Tech-Dragoness/codescroll-document-generator/README.md

 # About This Website
 This website is a code documentation generator designed for educational purposes.
-It allows users to upload code files, which are then parsed to generate structured documentation.
+It allows users to upload code files, which are then analyzed to generate structured documentation.
 Supported file types include Python, C++, Java, JavaScript, HTML, and CSS.
 The generated documentation is presented in a clean and organized format, making it easy to explore and understand your code.

 The website uses AI-powered analysis to generate descriptions for code snippets, providing more detailed explanations of the code logic and structure, making it easier to understand.